 Deciding to join a clinical trial

 Parents and children decide to participate in clinical trials for many reasons.
 For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other parents and children volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating Wilms tumors.
-Even if your child does not benefit directly from the clinical trial, his or her participation may benefit future children with a Wilms tumor.
+Even if your child does not benefit directly from the clinical trial, their participation may benefit future children with a Wilms tumor.